VSAM System Software

 have been refined - subject matter, sample programs, and exercises - to

-ensure that they addressed "real world" work environments.
+ensure that they address work environment operational requirements.
 In addition

 to VSAM, we also provide training on the

 inclusive of examples and integrated exercises on